act-rules/act-rules.github.io/_rules/text-contrast-afw4f7.md

 #### Inapplicable Example 7

-This text is contained in an ARIA button.
+This text is part of a widget because it is a child of an element with the `role` attribute set to `button`.

 ```html
 <div role="button">My button!</div>